mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 ### Model Sensitivity
-&#129000; **[Cascading Model Parameter Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: The integrated gradients' saliency maps randomize as the trained model becomes more randomized.
+&#129000; **[Cascading Model Parameter Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: The integrated gradients' saliency values randomize as the trained model becomes more randomized.
 However, the saliency maps show visual similarity between a randomized and trained model and could be misinterpreted.
+Evaluted on Inception V3 model on ImageNet.

 &#128994; **[Implementation Invariance](https://arxiv.org/pdf/1703.01365.pdf)**: Integrated gradients was designed to satisfy implementation invariance.